Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Competition interfaces

-The second process to consider is the competition interface in stationary last passage percolation.
-Stationary last passage percolation looks at last passage times from an initial condition $h_0(x)$ that is a two-sided simple symmetric random walk on $\Z$.
+The second process to consider in the competition interface in stationary last passage percolation.
+Stationary last passage percolation looks at last passage times to an initial condition $h_0(x)$ that is a two-sided simple symmetric random walk on $\Z$.
 See $\S$\ref{sec:2ndandcomp} for the setup in detail.
+(There is actually a one-parameter family of stationary initial conditions indexed by the drift of the random walk, but we consider the symmetric case.)
 The stationary competition interface is a process $\Gamma'(n)$, for $n=0,1,2,3,\ldots$, which is the process $X_n$ from \eqref{eqn:2ndnstep} for the stationary initial condition.
 We note that $\Gamma'(n)$ records the position of a 2nd class particle starting from the origin in stationary tasep after $n$ steps.

 A surprising fact is that the geodesic $\Gamma$ and the competition interface $\Gamma'$ have the same law as random processes \cite[Proposition 5.2]{Sep2}.